maxton4life/alx-system_engineering-devops/0x00-shell_basics/README.md

 The sixth script creates a directory named myfirstdirectory The Seventh script creates a betty file in the myfirstdirectory The Eight script delete the betty file from the myfirstdirectory The Ninth script deletes the myfirstdirectory
+The Tenth script changes to the working directory to theprevious one